-Congress passed the PSLF program in September 2007 with the College Cost Reduction and Access Act.
+Congress passed the Public Service Loan Forgiveness Program (PSLF) in September 2007 with the College Cost Reduction and Access Act.
 However, setting up federal loans to be forgiven takes a while when people owe hundreds of billions of dollars.

-Here are the stats as of March 2019 for what’s been forgiven under the PSLF program — actually forgiven and not just approved to be forgiven, which takes more time.
-Just over 40,000 applications were denied because they failed to meet the requirements, and 18,600 applications were denied due to incomplete paperwork.
+Here are the stats as of November 2020 for what's been forgiven under the PSLF program — actually forgiven and not just approved to be forgiven, which takes more time.
+There were 263,118 applications that were denied because they failed to meet the requirements.
 The number of loans discharged is in millions.